Explore how your team can use Hiver.

 In a world where our attention spans are slowly decreasing, it’s essential to communicate smartly and effectively.

 That’s why mastering the art of drafting an email in the professional world is a critical skill.
-The tips and examples in this guide will help you improve your email writing skills and make a positive impression on your recipients.
+The tips, tools, and examples in this guide will help you improve your email writing skills and make a positive impression on your recipients.

-But if you are pressed for time, Hiver’s AI Email Writer is here to help.
+But if you are pressed for time, you can check out Hiver’s AI writer.
 Simply enter a prompt – mention what you want the email to be about and its tone and length – to draft impactful emails in seconds.

 B2B Saas content marketer helping her readers make an informed decision.
 Her expertise lies in creating research-backed and valuable content for CX pros and customer service teams to provide exceptional support.
 When she's not working, you can find her playing Injustice, watching a movie, or going for a run.